Laxeleratorn: exploring innovative solutions for safe fish passage

 • Continuous

-The challenge is to find solutions that reduce negative effects on ecosystems and biodiversity while minimizing the impact on electricity generation.
+The challenge is to find solutions that reduce negative effects on ecosystems and biodiversity while minimising the impact on electricity generation.

 In 2017, Vattenfall invested in “Laxeleratorn,” a large-scale laboratory for hydropower-related environmental and hydraulic experiments.
 The facility focuses on innovations for safe fish passage, including intake racks and behavioural guiding systems.